NeuroBridge/api-json-schema/README.md

 }
 ```

 This project essentially consists of (1) a schema and (2) a bunch of test payloads, each of which are JSON files in the `test` directory, and (3) a script that validates each test payload.
-Running this application just validates those JSON files with [Ajv JSON Schema Validator](https://www.npmjs.com/package/ajv).
+Running this script simply validates those JSON files with [Ajv JSON Schema Validator](https://www.npmjs.com/package/ajv).

-A typical output from this project is as follows.
+A typical output from this script is as follows.

 ```
 Found 7 test files.